 AoC is currently involved in two Erasmus+ projects with partners in the Netherlands and Finland.
 Our projects focus on areas of importance to college life, such as our Key Action 1 project 'Developing Good Practice in Safeguarding Students', which examines mental health support strategies.
 AoC's Key Action 2 project 'SHERPA' looks at why some European economies and societies are more successful than others in integrating asylum seekers and refugees into their labour markets, and in offering opportunities which enable young immigrants to showcase their talents and obtain qualifications.

-For more information about AoC's international projects, or to discuss a potential project, please contact Marguerite Hogg.
+For more information about AoC's international projects, or to discuss a potential project, please contact Emma Meredith.